Be CO savvy this summer

 Your gas boiler will be working even if your heating is off and faulty appliances can release carbon monoxide.
 Get your gas appliances checked by a Gas Safe Registered engineer

-The signs and symptoms of carbon monoxide poisoning are often mistaken for other illnesses, such as food poisoning or flu.
-Symptoms include:
+The symptoms of carbon monoxide poisoning are often mistaken for other illnesses, such as food poisoning or flu and include:

 - Nausea or feeling sick